qbicsoftware/cookiecutter-templates-cli/README.md

 * `short_description`: a short set of words that, when put together in a sentence, explain what your project does.
 You know, _short description_ of your project.
 * `copyright_holder`: talk to our lawyers about this one or simply use the provided default value.
 We are not allowed to explain this one anymore since the accident.

+#### Variables that apply only for portlets and command-line tools
 The `main_class` variable is used **only by `portlet` and `cli` projects**.
 This kind of projects require a so-called "main (Java) class" with which a framework or a user interacts.
-The value of this variable depends on what kind of project you are developing/porting:
+The value of this variable depends on what kind of project you are developing/porting, but it refers to the [simple name](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#getSimpleName--) of a class (i.e., `Sample` is the simple name of class whose fully qualified name is `foo.bar.Sample`):
-* In the case of portlets, this refers to the [short name](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html#getSimpleName--) of the class that extends the [`com.vaadin.ui.UI` class](https://vaadin.com/api/7.7.2/com/vaadin/ui/UI.html).
+* In the case of portlets, this refers to the simple name of the class that extends the [`com.vaadin.ui.UI` class](https://vaadin.com/api/7.7.2/com/vaadin/ui/UI.html).
 All Tomcat, Liferay and Vaadin configuration files assume that your class belongs in the `life.qbic.portal.portlet` package.
 For new portlets, this should not be a problem, but if you are migrating a portlet and want to benefit from this tool, you must refactor your code to reflect this restriction.
-* For CLI tools this means the class that contains your [`public static void main(String[] args)` method](https://docs.oracle.com/javase/tutorial/getStarted/application/index.html).
+* For CLI tools this means the simple name of the class that contains your [`public static void main(String[] args)` method](https://docs.oracle.com/javase/tutorial/getStarted/application/index.html).

+#### Variables that apply only for portlets
 By now, you might have realized that even the simplest portlet requires several configuration files and a cup of coffee.
 Trying to figure out why your portlet is not deploying or what exactly a configuration file is missing are tasks where developers' time is simply wasted.
 So we naturally put a lot of effort in first automating portlet generation.
 This is why the sample portlet that this tool generates is by far the most complex: you can even configure its "sample functionality".
 The following variables **apply only to portlets**:
 * `use_openbis_client`: whether your portlet will interact with openBIS through our [openBIS client](https://github.com/qbicsoftware/openbis-client-lib).
 * `use_openbis_raw_api`: if you are accessing openBIS _by the book_, then you probably know what you are doing, so this one needs no further explanation.